morinted/art_of_chording/docs/draft-work/brainstorming.md

 <Steno-Display stroke="SKPROUFBLSD" />

+## TODO

+1. Add TPH-R to the Plover dictionary
+1. Triage Plover dictionary issues
+1. Add tooling around practice material
+    - Consider integration with another tool, look at their formats?
+1. Make it easier to find the author of art of chording
+    - About the author article?
+    - Or a footer
+1. Do I want interactive examples inside the book, or do I want a system where I link it out to another service like typey type?
+1. Add a favicon

 ## Brainstorming

-- Animated steno display for this page… Christmas lights style.
+1. Animated steno display for this page… Christmas lights style.
-- Add finger-placement indicators to steno display
+1. Add finger-placement indicators to steno display
-- Move steno order to end of "The Layout" section, and just mention that the layout reads left-to-right before that.
+1. Move steno order to end of "The Layout" section, and just mention that the layout reads left-to-right before that.
-  - Add arrows to steno order page.
+    1. Add arrows to steno order page.
-- Add glossary page
+1. Add glossary page
-- Have midchapter and end-of-chapter review pages
+1. Have midchapter and end-of-chapter review pages
-- Convert lessons from Markdown to JavaScript + Vue components.
+1. Convert lessons from Markdown to JavaScript + Vue components.

 ### Lesson Plan for Prefixes